Surprise! Trump promised a big boost for black colleges—and now he's cutting them a raw deal.

 At Howard's commencement this May, Sen. Kamala Harris—herself a Howard graduate—urged students to speak out against injustice in the Trump era.
 Carpenter said she saw Trump's failure to increase funding for HBCUs as proof that February's White House meeting was just for show.
 "We all knew what this was," she said.
 "Everyone expected this."

 Trump's budget is subject to approval by Congress, which is where HBCU advocates say they will now focus their efforts.
-In February, they made their case to GOP lawmakers including House Speaker Paul Ryan, Sen. Marco Rubio, and Rep. Trey Gowdy, during a meeting spearheaded by South Carolina Rep. Tim Scott.
-Wilson told me he’s hopeful that there will be a bi-partisan effort in Congress to restore some of Trump's proposed cuts.
+In February, they made their case to GOP lawmakers including House Speaker Paul Ryan, Sen. Marco Rubio, and Rep. Trey Gowdy during a meeting spearheaded by South Carolina Rep. Tim Scott.
+Wilson told me he’s hopeful there will be a bipartisan effort in Congress to restore some of Trump's proposed cuts.
 He said he plans to spend more time with his school’s congressional representatives on Capitol Hill in the months ahead.

 HBCUs need to make sure that Congress fully grasps "the kind of impact that our institutions are having at the local, state, and national level," he says.
 "I think when you look at the value proposition of HBCUs to this nation, it seems to me that it's a very easy opportunity for investment."